Wells and Borings

 Sulfur bacteria can be difficult to remove once established in a well.
 Pre-work (such as scrubbing the well casing, using special treatment chemicals, and agitating the water before disinfection) may be necessary—especially if there are also iron bacteria.
 Contact a licensed well contractor to do this pre-work.

-If the bacteria are in the water softener or other treatment devices, contact the installer, manufacturer, or Minnesota Department of Health for disinfection instructions.
+If the bacteria are in the water softener or other treatment devices, contact the installer or manufacturer for disinfection instructions.

 - Activated carbon filters are effective for hydrogen sulfide levels less than 1 milligram per liter (mg/L).
 The gas is trapped by the carbon until the filter is saturated.
 Since the carbon filter can remove substances in addition to hydrogen sulfide gas, it is difficult to predict its service life.
 Some large carbon filters have been known to last for years, while some small filters may last for only weeks or even days.